 The Port-wide transportation policies in Chapter 2F describe the many transportation access needs and priorities along the waterfront.
 Recognizing these needs and priorities has led to major transportation changes at Fisherman's Wharf.
 The significant public realm and open space investments along Jefferson Street, Taylor Street, and the Pier 43 Bay Trail Promenade have moved people out of cars in favor of walking and bicycling, enhanced pedestrian safety by reducing traffic speeds, and created a more welcoming visitor experience that is good for business-all while still accommodating visitors to the Wharf who drive, including families, elderly or disabled persons, or others who may not have access to public transportation.
-While these improvements are targeted to visitor transportation access, the Port will also continue to work with the San Francisco Municipal Transportation Agency (SFMTA) and San Francisco Public Works to protect industrial and commercial loading access necessary to support fishing industry needs.
+While these improvements are targeted to improve transportation access for visitors, employees and residents, the Port will also continue to work with the San Francisco Municipal Transportation Agency (SFMTA) and San Francisco Public Works to protect industrial and commercial loading access necessary to support fishing industry needs.